DND1064/Sales-Insight/README.md

 This Tableau dashboard provides dynamic insights into sales data, allowing users to explore sales performance by specific years or months interactively.

+## Overview

+- **Dynamic Filtering:**
+  - Click on a specific **year** to update the dashboard and display insights for that year only.
+  - Select a specific **month** to update the dashboard and display insights for that month only.
+- **Purpose:**
+  To provide an intuitive and interactive way to analyze sales trends over time, helping stakeholders make data-driven decisions.

 ## 🧹 Data Cleaning & Preprocessing

 ### ✅ Null Value Handling